 Very few of us in the world ever have the need for a special purpose vehicle.
 It’s pretty much a given for the daily driver to pull quintuple duty as a kid taxi, a grocery-getter, a weekend warrior, a hay hauler, and a moving van crammed with every useless possession from your buddy’s apartment.
 For the majority who need to widen the useable range of their vehicle, it’s usually a change of the tires for more traction or a suspension upgrade for better handling, comfort, and performance.
 But a small group of people out there meander through their days with a nagging itch, a kind of mind-controlling parasite that overtakes synapse control and reminds the host that they should be doing something else right now at this very moment; more rewarding, more fun, more exciting.
 Not next week, but NOW.
 For those tortured but able souls, a goal is implanted into their mind and sometimes the end result is nothing short of incredible.

 No stranger to building an Expedition vehicle, Barry settled on the quite capable and rugged Dodge Power Wagon with its hydro-formed frame rail, built-in Warn Winch, burly AAM axles loaded with Lockers, and the potent Hemi engine.
 Hoping for out-of-the-box performance, he soon realized the limits of his stock truck.
-Power Wagons were never intended to carry a full time Camper and a thousand pounds of fuel, water, food, camera equipment out into the Badlands or the Outback and the shortcomings became evident on the first adventure.
+Power Wagons were never intended to carry a full-time Camper and a thousand pounds of fuel, water, food, camera equipment out into the Badlands or the Outback and the shortcomings became evident on the first adventure.
 Needing some serious surgery, a quick search for Dodge Suspension had Barry in Carli’s install bay and discussing with Sage the various needs of his laborious project.
-Soon, a Dominator 3.0 System with Long Travel Airbags was being bolted up underneath while Deaver started on a set of custom springs being groomed for a full-time life of pure hell.
+Soon, a Dominator 3.0 System with HD Leaf Springs and Long Travel Airbags was being bolted up preparing for a full-time life of pure hell.

 Barry was soon on his way to the wide open trails of Arizona and the rich red hues of Utah’s Hoodoos.
 The camper’s higher center-of-gravity and ancillary support equipment were finally kept in check due to the total control afforded with the King 3.0 Dominator shocks.
 Barry’s new expedition digs were now a solid footing for him to intentionally get lost in the middle of any random continent, in any given terrain.
 His new home-away-from-home is the ultimate tool in the arsenal of any photographer; from the copious storage and auxiliary support gear, to the heavy duty suspension that allows him to get to any location with unhindered access; this Power Wagon is delivering everything Barry wanted out of a turn-key Expedition rig.